-- of the disciplinary process.

-- 6. Harassment, intimidation, coercion, bribery, or retaliation against a college official or person involved in the disciplinary process.

-- J. Violations of Academic Integrity
+- 6. Harassment, intimidation, coercion, bribery, or retaliation against a college official or person involved in the disciplinary process. - J. Violations of Academic Integrity

 Includes, but is not limited to, cheating, plagiarism, collusion, falsifying academic records, any act designed to give unfair advantage to the student or any attempt to commit such an act.